fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 * `persistent` (boolean, default: false) - whether the stream should be saved or not
 * `targetWindowDuration` (positive integer, default: null) - represents the duration, in seconds, of the live streaming content to be maintained in a rolling window.
 If set to null (default), the entire stream will be available.
+* `s3` (object, default: nil) - AWS S3 credentials.
+If credentials are set, the stream will be saved to the specified bucket.

 ## Env variables

 Currently, there are no environment variables related to this component.